 Small detail, communication warnings are not great at changing behaviours.
 Not great does not mean useless.
 Nobody is saying don’t do it.
 It creates awareness, there is a moral obligation to warn people, and some, perhaps many, will change.

 The reasons why it does not work, at a scale, are multiple.
 People may not see immediate risk.
 People like getting away with murder.
 People have their channels saturated and at the third time a ’smoking kills’ sign is in font of our eyes, our Protective Filters kick in.
 Zero.
 Nothing.
-I am a frequent flier and suffer the safety instructions each time (and British Airways new safety videos are pretentious, silly and unbearable.
+I am a frequent flyer and suffer the safety instructions each time (and British Airways new safety videos are pretentious, silly and unbearable.
 Recently I looked in desperation to a cabin crew member.
 She smiled.
 Then, at the serving of drinks, whispered to me ‘imagine those four times a day’.
 OK, I am digressing.
-But my hypothesis is that the more frequent flyer you are, the greater safety risk your are as well, to yourself and the rest of the cabin Still digressing)
+But my hypothesis is that the more frequent flyer you are, the greater safety risk your are as well, to yourself and the rest of the cabin.
+Still digressing)

 There is a corporate/internal communications equivalent of ‘Smoking Kills’ in our organizations.
 It reads or sounds like this.